 If you have been researching Wi-Fi recently, then no doubt you have heard of Wi-Fi 6, the newest WIFI technology standard rolling out across the world.
-As with all new technologies, it is more expensive when it first comes out.
-Here we answer the question: is it worth spending the money to upgrade?
-For some homes, it is well worth it.
-For others, not so much.
+As with all new technologies, it was more expensive when it first came out but now it is quite affordable.
+In fact, it is the most widely available Wi-Fi protocol now available for consumers.

-Learn more about Wi-Fi 6 and feel more confident about your decision to upgrade to Wi-Fi 6 or stick with what is currently working in your home.
+Learn more about Wi-Fi 6 and feel more confident about your decision to upgrade.

 What is Wi-Fi?

 Twenty years ago, Wi-Fi connections in the home were nearly non-existent.
 Almost everyone connected a computer to a router with an ethernet cable.
 But no one likes lots of wires so companies accelerated development of radio waves for connection to the router.
 This radio wave connection to a router is now known as Wi-Fi.

 Fun tip: Wi-Fi is not an acronym.
 It is industry terminology to represent the 802.11 industry standard from the Institute of Electrical and Electronics Engineers (IEEE).

 The components and devices to connect to the Internet

 If you are not clear on the difference between internet service and WIFI connections, please see our article entitled: Internet vs. Wi-Fi: What Providers Don’t Tell You.
 Here is a brief refresher of the main concepts to keep clear in your mind as you research your need for speed:

 - The Internet is all the connected websites, email servers, computers and networking equipment outside your home or business.
 It is accessible through an application (app) or a browser (ex.
 Google Chrome, Internet Edge Explorer, Safari, Firefox, etc.).